CareenNaitore/Snakemake_project/README.md

 # Snakemake_project
-This projects entails converting the pipeline language scripts of two projects:MiRNA TRANSCRIPTOME ANALYSIS In TSESTE  USING BIOINFORMATIC SOFTWARE and vaccine identification.
+This projects entails converting the pipeline language scripts of two projects:MiRNA TRANSCRIPTOME ANALYSIS In TSESTE  USING BIOINFORMATIC SOFTWARE and VACCINE IDENTIFICATION.

 ## MiRNA TRANSCRIPTOME ANALYSIS In TSESTE  USING BIOINFORMATIC SOFTWARE